digitaltwinconsortium/ManufacturingOntologies/README.md

 | Afternoon | 15:00 | 22:00 |
 | Night | 23:00 | 06:00 |

+Note: Shift times are in local time, i.e. the time zone the VM hosting the production line simulation is set to!

 ### OPC UA Node IDs of Station OPC UA Server